Hedge funds caught in bigger squeeze than 2021 meme stock frenzy - Goldman Sachs note

 According to the Goldman note, seen by Reuters, the speed at which hedge funds exited bearish positions surpassed that seen in January 2021 when retail traders worked in concert to push shortsellers out of stocks such as videogame retailer Gamestop GME.N and movie theatre operator AMC Entertainment Holdings AMC.N.

-The 2021 buying frenzy started on social media site Reddit, and at-home traders used retail trading platforms such as Robinhood HOOD.O to lift the price of heavily shorted stocks such as Gamestop.
+The 2021 buying frenzy of so-called meme stocks started on social media site Reddit, and at-home traders used retail trading platforms such as Robinhood HOOD.O to lift the price of heavily shorted stocks such as Gamestop.
 This forced many shortsellers out of positions and in some cases, funds restructured and returned money to their investors.

+After a volatile two years, however, AMC and GME are now trading above their price levels of Jan.
+15, 2021 just before the meme stock frenzy began.

 Last week's short-squeeze followed a post-Fed rally.
 The tech-heavy Nasdaq .IXIC surged 3.25% on Thursday - its biggest one-day jump in over two months - led by over 20% surges in orthodontic company Align Technology ALGN.O and Facebook parent company Meta Platforms META.O.